 Premiums may change based on changes in coverage, such as the amount of insurance provided by the policy.
-The average premium on a TWIA residential policy is approximately $1,587.
-A 5% increase represents an actual dollar increase of around $79 per year for this policy.
+The average premium on a TWIA residential policy is approximately $1,600.
+A 10% increase in 2019 represented an actual dollar increase of around $160 per year for this policy.

 Texas Insurance Code Chapter 2210 requires that TWIA rates be reasonable, adequate, and not unfairly discriminatory.
 Rates include factors for actual and modeled windstorm losses, operational expenses, repayment of any outstanding bonds, and a reasonable provision for contribution to the Catastrophe Reserve Trust Fund.
 The statute requires rates to be filed annually with TDI.

-Based on a 2017 actuarial analysis, TWIA rates would need to increase by approximately 30% overall in order to be actuarially adequate.
+Based on a 2018 actuarial analysis, TWIA rates would need to increase by 32.2% for residential policies and 37.3% for commercial policies in order to be actuarially adequate.
 Current TWIA rates are uniform throughout the 14 first tier coastal counties.
 Because rates do not vary based on any geographical factors, such as distance from the coast, rates may be actuarially adequate in some areas.

 Recent Rate Changes

-TWIA rates increased 5% each year from 2011 through 2016, a cumulative increase of 34% over the six-year period.
-In comparison, statewide industry homeowner rates from 2011 to 2015 have seen a cumulative increase of 37%.
+TWIA rates increased 5% each year from 2011 through 2016, remained unchanged in 2017, and increased 5% in 2018; a cumulative increase of 40.7% over the eight-year period.
 TWIA’s rate changes are consistent with the Board’s desire to achieve rate adequacy through a series of smaller rate increases, minimizing the amount of increase affecting policyholders in any one year.
-The TWIA Board voted to file for a 0% change in rates for 2017 at the August 2, 2016 board meeting.